nrwl/nx/docs/shared/devkit.md

 }
 ```

-The schema above defines two fields: `message` and `allCaps`.
+The schema above defines two fields: `message` and `upperCase`.
 The `message` field is a string, `upperCase` is a boolean.
 The schema language is rich and lets you use lists, enums, references, etc..
 See the plugins at [https://github.com/nrwl/nx](https://github.com/nrwl/nx) for more examples.

 ### Implementation